Tsedenia Gebremarkos: Life and career

-Tsedenia Gebremarkos was born in 1972 Ethiopian Calendar [1979/1980 in Western Calendar] in Addis Ababa, Ethiopian Empire.
-Tsedenia began her career after releasing debut album Bisetegn in 2004.
+Tsedenia Gebremarkos was born in 1972 in Addis Ababa.
+Tsedenia began her career after releasing her debut album Bisetegn in 2004.
 The song "Neh Yelijinete" is header of the album, recounts her love story.
 She shared the Kora Awards under the best East African female artist category in 2004 by her song "Ewedhalehu", with Achien'g Abura (Kenya) for her song "Toto Wangu".
 Tsedenia has worked with the Ethiopian dub band Dub Colossus.
 They released an EP, A Town Called Addis in June 2008 through Real World Records and a full length LP album of the same name was released in August 2008 exclusively through the Bowers & Wilkins Music Club.

-Tsedenia influenced by variety musicians, including Phil Collins and The Beatles.
-She also cited Whitney Houston as early influence, where she used to sing all her tracks.
-In 2010, she released a song titled "Hememe".
+Tsedenia is influenced by variety musicians, including Phil Collins and The Beatles.
+She also cited Whitney Houston as an early influence, where she used to sing all her tracks.
+In 2011, she released a song titled "Hememe".

-In 2015, she released "Yefikir Girma", based on rural background.
-It became the most successful hit and viewed by users in YouTube.
+In 2015, she released "Yefikir Girma", leading to the most successful hit and viewed by users in YouTube.
 The album of the same name was released in 2016.
 She was awarded one AFRIMA Award for soundtrack of 2015 film Hareyet, with the song "Yet Biye".
 Her upcoming album is to be set with writing is belonged to Yilma Gebreab where Getnet Enyew Adibuara and Fasil Kebede credited as assistant songwriters.

 Personal life

 Tsedenia was born and lives in Addis Ababa.
-She is the mother of two twin children.
+She is the mother of twin children.